 Why does it take so long?
 Consider the degree of complexity.
 Let’s go with an easy number: 100.
 Let’s say you have 10 separate perk levels and they each have 10 slots.
 Once an eleventh person wants a certain perk level, they just plain can’t have it, as it’s gone.
 Are you with me so far?

-Your ten separate perk styles may be of differing weights, which means they will have different shipping costs and perhaps even fit into different-sized boxes.
+Your ten separate perk styles may be of differing weights, which means they will have different shipping costs.
 If any of your 100 donors are outside your country, then you’ll have to pay more to ship to them as well.
-Plus of course you have to make sure their addresses are complete and correct.
+Plus of course you have to make sure addresses are complete and correct.

-It becomes even more complicated when your perks don’t fit into such neat little buckets, where you have, say, eight perks, anywhere from 12 to 1,000 people who are supposed to be getting them, and some people have donated twice and are waiting for two separate perks.
+It becomes even more complex when your perks don’t fit into such neat little buckets, where you have, say, eight perks, anywhere from 12 to 1,000 people who should be getting them.
+Also, maybe some people have given twice and are waiting for two separate perks.